How do I find articles?

 - Go to the Library homepage

-- In the main search area, select the Journal Articles tab
+- In the Search area, select Articles in the dropdown menu

 - Enter terms in the search box

 Article records matching your search terms will display in Primo.

 You can have much greater control over your search strategy by going into a specific database and pre-selecting limits.

 - Article databases index journals within a certain discipline.
 They allow you to search for articles by author, title, or subject.

 - To find the right database go to Subject Guides where you can select a subject guide for your discipline that contains a list of appropriate databases.
 You can find all of our databases by going to the "Databases A-Z" list.

 - Enter some keywords.
 Nouns usually work better than verbs.

 - Refine your search with subject terms (sometimes called descriptors).
 You can use descriptors that you see in your results, or you can look for a link that says Thesaurus to look at all the descriptors recognized by the database.